code-distortion/adapt/README.md

 > The online-book [Fast Test-Databases](https://www.code-distortion.net/books/fast-test-databases/) explains the concepts this package uses in detail.

-> ***TIP:*** If you're using MySQL and Docker, I'd recommend [setting up a container for your tests where the database data is stored in a *memory filesystem*](https://www.code-distortion.net/books/fast-test-databases/#run-your-database-from-a-memory-filesystem).
+> ***TIP:*** If you're using MySQL and Docker, I highly recommend [using a container where the database data is stored in a *memory filesystem*](https://www.code-distortion.net/books/fast-test-databases/#run-your-database-from-a-memory-filesystem).